 Functional disruptions of the sphincter resulting from an insufficient opening lead to achalasia.

 From an anatomical perspective, the swallowing of food and fluids is facilitated by a highly tensile, yet firmly established tissue in the esophagus.

 The actual act of swallowing is a semi-reflexive process – i.e. controlling it is partially voluntary, partially involuntary.
 We willingly decide when we will swallow a bolus of nutrients.
 However, if it has touched the base of the tongue or the back of the throat, the swallow reflex is triggered and is involuntary, like every other reflex.

 The swallowing process is subject to sensomotoric fine-tuning, meaning that it is adjusted to the consistency of the bolus.
-In this manner information on scent, taste, texture and size of the bolus is constantly being sent to the brain.
+In this manner information on the scent, taste, texture, and size of the bolus are constantly being sent to the brain.
 With peristaltic movements of the esophageal muscles, the food ultimately makes its way to the stomach.